better-history/chrome-historian/README.md

 Searching history
 ---------------------

 The Chrome History API has been known to return very generous matches (not in a good way).
-Searching via ChromeHistorian will guarantee all returned visits have a title or url that partially matches the query.
+Searching via Chrome Historian will guarantee all returned visits have a title or url that partially matches the query.

 ```coffee
   searchHistorian = new Historian.Search('gmail')